ALMPartners/ahjo/README.md

 1. Install Ahjo (see "Install Guide")
 2. Initialize project using ahjo-init-project (see "Project Initialization")
-3. Have your development database server running (Sql Server for the example)
+3. Have your development database server running (SQL Server for the example)
 4. Fill database connection information to the config-file

 To create a database without objects, run the following command in the project root: